aureq/pulumi-aws-ts-training-session-3/README.md

 # Pulumi training using TypeScript (3rd session)
 Exercises to learn how to use Pulumi (3rd session)

+## Introduction ##

+In this session, you will learn how to create a ully functional VPC and a virtula machine.
+You'll also learn how to use 3rd party library to perform tasks more efficiently and in a reliable way.
+You'll have another opportunity to use string concatenation on Output<T>.

 ## Content ##

 0. Create an `exercise` folder and switch to it